okuvshynov/cubestat/README.md

 * c - change cpu display mode (individual cores, aggregated by cluster or both)
 * d - show/hide disk reads/writes
 * n - show/hide network utilization
-* UP/DOWN - scroll the lines in case there are more cores.
+* UP/DOWN - scroll the lines in case there are more cores;
+* LEFT/RIGHT - scroll left/right.
+Autorefresh is paused when user scrolled to non-latest position.
+To resume autorefresh either scroll back to the right or press '0';
+* 0 - reset horizontal scroll, continue autorefresh.

 Running on Apple devices will require sudo access, as `powermetrics` has this limitation.
 Running on Linux doesn't require it.